lemlac/mulem/docs/reference.md

 When you inherit, you don't just pick out some members.
 The entire parent struct exists in the child struct in memory, but only some members are visible.

 All members of a type are public by default.
 When making a subtype, inherited members become private to the subtype unless explicitly redeclared with `inherit`.
 This encourages separating public and private data into distinct types rather than using access modifiers.
-If you only inherit some fields but not all, you must put a `_` at the end of the tuple list to mark that not all members are inherited.

 ```
 PrivateFields :: struct =